yhzhang0128/egos-2000/references/USAGES.md

 For Windows users, use WSL (Windows Subsystem for Linux) in step1-3.

 Here are the tutorial videos for [MacOS](https://youtu.be/v8PW2N5edCc), [Linux](https://youtu.be/JDApdvnnz4A) and [Windows](https://youtu.be/VTTynr9MZRg).
-These videos skipped step3 and regarded step4 as step3 since QEMU support is a new feature.
-And step3 in this document is easy to follow.
+These videos skipped step3 and regarded step4 as step3 since QEMU is a newly added feature.
+And step3 in this document seems to be easy to follow.

 **egos-2000** can run on both QEMU and a RISC-V board.
 Running on QEMU is easier, but